Blue Heelers: episode guide

 Episode 12.17 (474)

-Wednesday, June 01, 2005
+Wed, June 01, 2005

-An alleged teenage rape introduces Amy to a young girl whom she begins to suspect is being abused by her grandfather.
+An alleged teenage rape introduces Amy to a young girl whom she begins to suspect is actually being abused by her grandfather.
 One of the young witnesses excitedly introduces herself as Amy's niece, Chloe.
-She invites Amy to her 13th birthday party, using as a drawcard the fact that her beloved grandpa will be there - Amy's Uncle John, the man who sexually abused her as a child.
+She invites Amy to her 13th birthday party, using as a drawcard the fact that her beloved grandpa will be there — Amy's Uncle John, the man who sexually abused her as a child.
 PJ watches Amy relive the pain of her teenage years.

 In their ongoing power struggle, Tom forces Mark to do more operational work, knowing it is his weakness.
 In a case involving a report of shots fired into a neighbouring house, Mark insists on the correct paperwork before searching for guns, thereby allowing time for the offending weapon to disappear.